 - Type 1: it usually starts in childhood and is genetically inherited.
 Children are at a greater risk if their family members have it.
-Type 1 diabetes is due to insufficient insulin production, so patients have to inject insulin every day to ensure their body can control the blood glucose level.
+Type 1 diabetes is caused by insufficient insulin production, so patients have to inject insulin every day to ensure their body can control the blood glucose level.

-- Type 2: it is by far the most common type of diabetes in adults (90% globally) and is largely caused by unhealthy lifestyles.
+- Type 2: it is by far the most common type of diabetes in adults (90% globally) and is often related to unhealthy lifestyles.
 Because body cells no longer respond or are less responsive to insulin, the level of blood glucose rises.

 Poorly managed diabetes can lead to shock or death in acute attacks, but normally it brings diverse health issues like retinopathy or nephropathy.
 Pre-diabetes and gestational diabetes also occur, but these are two reversible forms of diabetes which might or might not go away by themselves with time.

 A recent study shows that diabetic patients in Hong Kong can be as young as 3 year olds.
 Sadly, one in ten Hong Kong people suffers from diabetes, of which one-fifth is below 40 years of age.
 It is estimated that the total number of diabetic adults in Hong Kong will increase from 700,000 currently to nearly a million by 2030.

 In China, the number of people diagnosed with diabetes is now the highest in the world as the disease affects approximately over 100 million people, especially elders.
 The prevalence of diabetes nearly doubled in the past few decades.
 Today, one in three diabetic adults in the world lives in China.